Spectrum FAQ

 If you are a registered member at Spectrum, then you can join our dedicated private Facebook group for members only.

-Simply click on the option to request to join the group and you will be prompted to enter your Spectrum Membership number (starts with the letters SC).
+Simply click on the option to request to join the group, and you will be prompted to enter your Spectrum Membership number (starts with the letters SC).
 Once you have done this, one of our team admins will spot it, check it and add you to the group.
 That’s it!

-How do I access Spectrum Family Workers for Child or Family Support?
+How do I access Spectrum Family Support?

 How can I reach the Spectrum team?